turingschool/curriculum/source/projects/rush_hour.md

 Now that we've set up a basic app that can store data from a client, let's expand the functionality so we can support multiple clients.

-We already have a `PayloadRequest` model and database table, and we know that a `PayloadRequest` will belong to a `Client`, and a `Client` will have many `PayloadRequests`.
-That means we need to figure out a way to store `Client` data and somehow relate that to our `PayloadRequest` data.
+We already have a `Payload` model and database table, and we know that a `Payload` will belong to a `Client`, and a `Client` will have many `Payloads`.
+That means we need to figure out a way to store `Client` data and somehow relate that to our `Payload` data.

 A Client has two attributes, an `identifier`, and a `rootUrl`.